VISIT: Visualizing and Interpreting the Semantic Information Flow of Transformers: Related Work

 Other work took a more mechanistic approach in identifying the role of different weights, mostly by removing weights or changing either weights or activations, and examining how the final prediction of the altered model is affected \cite{wanginterpretability, meng2022locating, meng2022mass, dai-etal-2022-knowledge}.

-There has been much work analyzing the attention mechanism from various perspectives, like trying to assign linguistic meaning to attention scores or questioning their role as explanations.
+There has been much work analyzing the attention mechanism from various perspectives, like trying to assign linguistic meaning to attention scores, questioning their role as explanations or quantify its flow \cite{ abnar-zuidema-2020-quantifying, ethayarajh-jurafsky-2021-attention}.
 See \citet{rogers-etal-2020-primer} for an overview.

-In the field of visualization tools for LM, \citet{geva-etal-2022-lm} visualized the logit lens projection of the HSs between blocks and on the MLP weights.
-Other tools that focused on the attention described the connection between input tokens, \cite{hoover2020exbert,vig2019analyzing} but did not explore the internals of the attention module.
+Our work is different from feature attribution methods \cite{ribeiro2016should, lundberg2017unified}, which focus on identifying the tokens in the input that exert a greater influence on the model's prediction.
+Some studies visualise the inner computation in LMs.
+For example, the work of \citet{geva-etal-2022-lm} tries to look into the inner representation of model by visualizing the logit lens projection of the HSs between blocks and on the MLP weights.
+Other tools that focused on the attention described the connection between input tokens \cite{hoover2020exbert,vig2019analyzing} but did not explore the internals of the attention module.
 There are general tools for visualizing deep learning models, like \citet{roeder_lutz_2017_6551590}, but they only describe the flow of information between matrices, not between neurons. \citet{LSTMVis, strobelt2018s} visualize hidden states and attention in recurrent neural network models, allowing for interaction and counterfactual exploration.